Why Breaking Habits Is So Hard (And What You Can Do About It)

 No matter how big or small a habit is, changing is tough!
 Remember that change doesn't happen overnight and you truly have to plan and work at it to succeed.
 Celebrate your victories and give yourself a compassionate "push" forward when you have setbacks.

 Whatever habits you’re trying to change, there’s nothing wrong with asking for help!
-If you’re struggling, need advice, or even just want help creating an action plan for changing your habits, consider talking to a therapist.
+If you’re struggling, need advice, or even just want help creating an action plan for changing your habits, consider talking to a therapist in Barrie.
 Contact us if you’d like to book a free 15 minute consultation or an appointment—we would love to help!